 Introduction to T-SQL INSERT

 T-SQL is a Transact SQL.
 It is an extension of the SQL language.
-Similar to SQL, we have data types, functions, index, procedure concepts in the T-SQL.
+Similar to SQL, we have data types, functions, indexes, and procedure concepts in the T-SQL.
 It is a Microsoft product.
-SQL stands for the structured query language.
+SQL stands for structured query language.
 SQL (structured query language) is common for all RDBMS.

 Syntax: